 - Selected by peers for inclusion in The Best Lawyers in America (copyright law; intellectual property litigation)

-- Named “Tulsa Copyright Lawyer of the Year” for 2014 and 2018 and “Tulsa Intellectual Property Litigation Lawyer of the Year” for 2020 by The Best Lawyers in America
+- Named “Tulsa Intellectual Property Litigation Lawyer of the Year” for 2020 and 2022 and “Tulsa Copyright Lawyer of the Year” in 2014 and 2018 by The Best Lawyers in America

 - Awarded a Fellowship in Humanities by the John Simon Guggeheim Memorial Foundation (2016)